boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

 map[uint32][]int
 {{</highlight>}}

-So we now know we need 4 bytes to store each term and 5 to track each position of it in a document.
+So we now know we need 4 bytes to store each term and 5 to track the number of them in a document.

 So for our example document of 500 unique terms, to store it in the index takes 500 * 5 + 4 bytes.
 2504 bytes.
 For our 200 million documents that's 500800000000 bytes which is about 500 GB.